melezhik/sparrowdo/README.md

 * `.env`

-Directory containing env files, env files are just Bash file with some environment vars in it, for example:
+Directory containing env file where, env file is just a Bash file with some environment varibales declared inside, for example:

 `.env/vars.env`